Doctor of Philosophy in Learning Technologies

 Both options require attendance at a once-per-year on-site meeting to meet state residency requirements.
 The Annual Doctoral Meeting is typically a 4-day event during the fall semester at the UNT Denton campus.
 The full Texas Administrative Code state and aligned department policy regarding the residency meeting is located in Appendix C of the Learning Technologies PhD Handbook.

 Cohorts for both distributed and residential formats begin in the fall.
-Click here to view- Fall Cohort
+Click here to view the course rotations for both distributed and residential formats:

 View courses offered for the Doctoral Program at the Office of the Registrar's Current Schedule of Classes.